DAISHINKAN7/EcoRewind/README.md

 <br/>

-50 stochastic forward passes with dropout active at inference give a per-pixel mean and standard deviation.
-This is what produces the confidence bands in the trajectory figures — necessary because a point-estimate counterfactual invites false precision on a quantity that can never be verified.
+50 stochastic forward passes with dropout active at inference give a per-pixel mean and standard deviation, motivated by the fact that a point-estimate counterfactual invites false precision on a quantity that can never be verified. **In its current form the resulting intervals are not calibrated** (Limitation 11) — the machinery works, the variance scaling does not.

 </details>